Meike-K/hello_genomics_calc_py36/README.md

 Please make sure that your app terminates either with Exit code 0 (success) or a nonzero Exit code if you encountered an error.
 This should be normal behavior for a command line application anyway, but please check it.

+#### User

+We use a non Root User when running the app.
+So do not try to use a specific user in your app- Best practice: Develop you app with a non-root user, e. g. the guest account.
+See the docker [User] instruction.

 ## Publishing

 Checklist: